The Lov\'{a}sz Local Lemma: Foundations and Applications: Symmetric Lov a sz Local Lemma

-\begin{remark} {\em The original version of the LLL, introduced by Erd\H{o}s and Lov\'{a}sz in \cite{LLL75}, asserts that the probability that none of the events occurs is positive provided that $p \leq \frac{1}{4d}$, where $p$ is an upper bound on the probability of each event and $d$ is an upper bound on the number of dependencies of each event.
-A standard sharpened formulation of the symmetric local lemma establishes the condition $ep(d+1) \leq 1$, which asserts that $\mathbb{P}\left(\bigcap_{i=1}^n \overline{A_i}\right) > 0$.
-A further refinement due to Spencer \cite[Theorem~1.4]{Spencer77} shows that the same conclusion holds under the slightly weaker condition \eqref{eq1: Spencer}.
-Theorem~\ref{theorem: LLL - symmetric} and Corollary~\ref{corollary: Spencer's bound} also provide the explicit lower bound $\bigl(\frac{d}{d+1}\bigr)^n$ on the probability that none of the events $\{A_i\}_{i=1}^n$ occurs, strengthening the classical assertion that this probability is merely positive.
-By Corollary~\ref{corollary: 1/2}, the lower bound in~\eqref{eq2: Spencer} holds, in particular, if $pe \bigl(d + \tfrac12 \bigr) \leq 1$.} \end{remark}
+\begin{remark} {\em The original version of the LLL, introduced by Erd\H{o}s and Lov\'asz in~\cite{LLL75}, asserts that $\mathbb{P}\Bigl(\bigcap_{i=1}^n \overline{A_i}\Bigr) > 0$ provided that $4pd \leq 1$, where $p$ is an upper bound on the probability of each event $A_i$, and $d$ is an upper bound on the number of dependencies of each event.
+The standard sharpened formulation of the symmetric LLL, stated in Theorem~\ref{theorem: LLL - symmetric}, establishes the condition $ep(d+1) \leq 1$.
+A further refinement, due to Spencer~\cite[Theorem~1.4]{Spencer77}, shows that the same conclusion holds under the weaker condition \eqref{eq1: Spencer}.
+Theorem~\ref{theorem: LLL - symmetric} and Corollary~\ref{corollary: Spencer's bound} also provide the explicit lower bound $\Bigl(\frac{d}{d+1}\Bigr)^n$ on the probability that none of the events $\{A_i\}_{i=1}^n$ occurs, thereby strengthening the classical assertion that this probability is merely positive.
+By Corollary~\ref{corollary: 1/2}, the lower bound in~\eqref{eq2: Spencer} holds, in particular, if $ ep \, \Bigl(d + \tfrac12 \Bigr) \leq 1 $.} \end{remark}